oskarvanderwal/sinterklaas-keybasebot/README.md

 # sinterklaas-keybasebot
-Code for running a simple KeyBase bot that generates Sinterklaas poems on command.
+Code for running a simple Keybase bot that generates Sinterklaas poems on command.

 ## Quick-Start